networked-aframe/networked-aframe/README.md

 - Do you need audio (microphone) streaming?
 - Do you need custom server-side logic?
 - Do you want a WebSocket (client-server) network architecture or WebRTC (peer-to-peer)?

-I'll write up a post on the answers to these questions soon (please [bug me](https://github.com/networked-aframe/networked-aframe/issues) about it if you're interested).

 By default the `wseasyrtc` adapter is used, which does not support audio and uses a TCP connection.
 This is not ideal for production deployments however due to inherent connection issues with WebRTC we've set it as the default.
 To support audio via WebRTC be sure the server is using https and change the adapter to `easyrtc` (this uses UDP).